Nonempty interior of pinned distance and tree sets: Introduction and Main results

 Theorems \ref{Thm:pinnednonemptyin2dbasic} and \ref{Thm:pinnednonemptyin3dbasic} now follow from Corollary \ref{Cor:pinnednonemptyinhigherd} by simply taking $E=F$.
 To show that Corollary \ref{Cor:pinnednonemptyinhigherd} follows from Theorem \ref{Thm:pinnednonemptyassumingLS} we show that the operators that arise in our setting fit the setup from \cite{GWZ20} and \cite{GanWu} in Section \ref{sec: tools}.
 More precisely, Corollary \ref{Cor:pinnednonemptyinhigherd} follows from Theorem \ref{Thm:pinnednonemptyassumingLS} and Corollaries \ref{cor: sphereicallocalsmoothingd2} and \ref{cor: sphereicallocalsmoothinghigherd} in Section \ref{sec: tools}.

 When $d\geq 4$ and if $E=F$ Corollary \ref{Cor:pinnednonemptyinhigherd} yields a threshold $\frac{d}{2}+\frac{7d-4}{6d}$ that matches the Peres-Schlag dimensional threshold when $d=4$ and is worse when $d\geq 5$.
-Our result is more flexible with two different sets $E$ and $F$ and should be compared to the result of Iosevich and Liu \cite[Theorem 1.3]{IL19} that gives the condition
+Our result is more flexible with two different sets, $E$ and $F$, and immediately implies the following exceptional set estimates for the bad pins of $E$.

-When $d=2$, since $\Hdim(E)+\frac{1}{3}\Hdim(F)\leq \frac{8}{3}< 3$ there are no sets in $\R^2$ that satisfy their condition.
-In contrast, we get a non-trivial threshold when $d=2$.
-When $d=3$ or $d=4$ our result contains the result of Iosevich-Liu and strictly increases the range of sets it covers.
-When $d\geq 5$ our result gives the condition